 Well, the man has a firm belief of freedom.
 As he succinctly puts it: “It is design as industrial art that interests me, not just as a limited edition, but on a scale of mass production.”

 Writer | PY Cheong

 PY Cheong has plied the trade of words long enough to recognise the difference between writing and storytelling.
-Believes in always dressing up his prose.
-Living and breathing the work he does.
+He believes in always dressing up his prose.
+He lives and breathes the work he does